nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/nuxeo-studio-release-notes/studio-updates-2021-09.md

 {{! multiexcerpt name='studio-updates-2021-09'}}

-**Multi-Layer Public Release**
+**Project Inheritance and Multi-Layer Public Release**

 Multi-layer is the ability to add a Studio project as a dependency of another and have the configuration of that project inherited.

 This release will render fully public and by default in all Studio projects the Multi-layer functionality.

-Please find more information in our documentation.
+Please find more information in our [documentation.](https://doc.nuxeo.com/studio/project-inheritance-multi-layer/)

 **Warning for outdated dependencies**